turper2024/cultural-mechanics/0000-culture-mechanics.project-instructions.1.md

 - First-order and lifted programs both fully occupy the slot.
 Keep order level, occupancy, jurisdiction, and corrigibility distinct.
 Keep cultural interoperability and subjecthood absorption distinct from those axes and from each other.
-Keep truth and drive orientations independent.
+Keep truth and drive orientations independent; un-reason is an internal mechanism, not a third orientation or population label.
 - Keep Culture Strategy versus Pure-Ideology separate from order, form, corrigibility, jurisdiction, *Beseelung*, power, capture, and hazard; both branches may be warm, sacred, meaningful, or identity-bearing.
 - Believe serious self-attribution as allegiance evidence/warning; enemy labels are allegations.
 Separate capture types, carriers/structures, warnings/guilt, and covert-command claims.
+- For Shadow Sovereign (*Besatzungsmacht*), require named course, real turnover, failed voter-backed reversal, and bottom-up convergence.
+No conspiracy proof;
+  occupant attribution is separate.
+Keep favour-bank cloud and *Kommandoagent* distinct; favours or networks prove neither grooming, covert command, occupation, nor *Machtpolitik*.
 - Treat program secrecy as a scale/fidelity trade-off.
 - Distinguish a Culture Program's systemic skeleton from its living cultural body;
   they are not two programs or bigOthers.
 For adaptive pluralist designs, separate rights shell, local variation, sensors, update/selection, and moral formation.
-  Scorecards are gameable; foot voting is costly but causally opaque; staying is not consent; SGD is not a literal social loss function.
-Keep Speak, Own, Refuse, Exit, Appeal, Correct, Cooperate, Build, and Choose separate; this dashboard is not lifting or a scalar good.
-Secure homestead means effective, retainable ownership, not title or compulsion; sentinels neither compensate nor self-prove.
+  Metrics are gameable; foot voting is opaque; staying is not consent; SGD is not literal.
+Keep the nine dashboard capacities separate from lifting or a scalar good.
+Secure homestead is effective, retainable ownership; sentinels do not self-prove.
 - Preserve Mises as co-origin of territorial self-determination, not author of soft secession, reversed priority, SGD, or capture resistance.
 “Stroke of the pen” names legal leverage, not easy implementation.
 Treat distributed